Tax Credits: CTC elements

 Prior to 6 April 2017, there was no separate child disability element.
 The child element was payable at one of three rates that reflected disability and severe disability.
 However it was common for everyone, including HMRC, to refer to a disabled child element and a severely disabled child element.

-Due to the introduction of the 2 child limit from 6 April 2017, the legislation has been amended to create a new child disability element.
+Due to the introduction of the 2 child limit from 6 April 2017, the legislation was amended to create a new child disability element.

 The CTC disability element is payable at 2 rates